 For 55 km, the Saxony Wine Trail runs from Pirna via Dresden and Meissen up to Diesbar-Seusslitz through Germany’s easternmost wine-growing regions and one of its smallest.
 Which makes it perfect for leisurely explorations, taking in the Elbe valley scenery and its unique combination of stately architecture and wine growing with palaces, mansions, old vintner’s houses and vine taverns.
 The main regional varieties are Pinot Blanc, Pinot Gris, Traminer as well as the very rare Goldriesling which is almost exclusively cultivated in Saxony.

-Get a taste of Saxony’s best: from sparkling to organic wines
+Saxony Wine Trail: from sparkling to organic wines

 Schloss Wackerbarth, the region’s most famous vineyard, is one of the places to sample the special aroma of the Goldriesling variety that was introduced to Saxony from the Alsace in 1913.
 Wackerbarth, sitting above the Elbe not far from Dresden, is a quite splendid combination of vineyards, Baroque gardens, a palace and a modern wine and sparkling wine factory.

 Another name to remember is Hoflössnitz in Radebeul, a listed estate and jewel in Saxony’s wine growing crown.
 Once a hunting lodge and with a history going back to the 15th century, the historic ensemble features a gorgeous ballroom with vineyard views as well as a wine museum and a “Saxon Wine Route” visitor information centre.
 Hoflössnitz vineyard, which only produces organic wines, also offers onsite accommodation with four double rooms and two apartments.